polyfact/polyfire-js/README.md

 Why use Polyfire?
 * Just code from the frontend, no backend needed
 * If you already have backend, less code to write
-* Most services you'd need in a couple lines of code
+* Most backend services you'd need in a couple lines of code

 It's a **managed backend**, we help you save time, by managing your AI backend.